-Furthermore, Directorate for European Integration of Bosnia and Herzegovina informed relevant environmental authorities from Bosnia and Herzegovina (Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina) on the outcome of the SEA procedure by sending them relevant documentation (revised SEA Study, including non-technical summary in national languages and revised Cooperation Programme) on 8 June

-2015 and Ministry of Foreign Affairs and European Integration of Montenegro informed relevant environmental authorities from Montenegro on the outcome of the SEA procedure by sending them relevant documentation (revised SEA Study, including non-technical summary in national languages and revised Cooperation Programme) on 18 June 2015.
+Furthermore, DEI informed relevant environmental authorities from BIH (Ministry of Foreign Trade and Economic Relations) on the outcome of the SEA procedure by sending them relevant documentation on 8 June 2015 and Ministry of Foreign Affairs and European Integration informed relevant environmental authorities from MNE on the outcome of the SEA procedure by sending them relevant documentation on 18 June 2015.

-In order to finalize the SEA procedure in line with the Decision on the start of Strategic Environmental Assessment for Interreg IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020, the MA sent relevant documentation (Interreg IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020 (Cooperation Programme version 2.0), SEA Study, Summary of the conducted SEA procedure given in Section 5.7 of the Cooperation Programme, the official letters with comments on SEA Study and CP received from the authorities and a summary (table) of relevant comments received and the method of their implementation into SEA Study and Cooperation Programme) and Request for the opinion on the conducted SEA procedure to the Ministry of Environmental and Nature Protection on 2 July 2015.
-The Ministry of Environmental and Nature Protection issued positive opinion to the MA on 20 July 2015.
+In order to finalize the SEA procedure, the MA sent relevant documentation (CP version 2.0), SEA Study, Summary of the conducted SEA procedure, the official letters with comments on SEA Study and CP received from the authorities and a summary (table) of relevant comments received and the method of their implementation into SEA Study and CP) and Request for the opinion on the conducted SEA procedure to the Ministry of Environmental and Nature Protection on 2 July 2015.
+The Ministry issued positive opinion to the MA on 20 July 2015.